-5. Historical development of water infrastructure
+4. Historical development of water infrastructure

-The default or natural sources of water for human communities are rainfall collected in tanks or cisterns, raised or pumped up from the aquifer, or conveyed from the nearest stream or river.
+The default or natural sources of water for human communities are rainfall collected in tanks or cisterns, raised or pumped up from the aquifer, or conveyed from the nearest stream, river or lake.
 Human waste was buried, spread on fields as manure, or allowed to disperse naturally from below-ground privies and cess pits.
 Surface drains carried waste away to the nearest water body with no attempt at treatment.

-5.1.
+4.1.
 Ancient and Classical public water supply systems